 In addition, researchers have found that a minimum amount of forest must be retained within a watershed and along a waterway to preserve aquatic resource health.
 The amount needed to achieve a fair quality waterway is 40% of the watershed in forest.
 Also, a 100-foot forest buffer must extend from both banks along a minimum of 65% of a waterway.
 Fair quality is good enough to maintain hardier fish and other critters but not the more sensitive species like trout and other game fish.

-So our Kid-Safe Waters Goal would consist of the following criteria:
+So our Child Safe & Friendly Waters Goal would consist of the following criteria:

 - limit untreated impervious area to a maximum of 13% of the watershed;

 - retain at least 40% of the watershed in forest; and